Eden Brent

 Eden Brent (born November 16, 1965, in Greenville, Mississippi, United States) is an American musician on the independent Yellow Dog Records label.
 A blues pianist and vocalist, she combines boogie-woogie with elements of blues, jazz, soul, gospel and pop.
 Her vocal style has been compared to Bessie Smith, Memphis Minnie and Aretha Franklin.
 She took lessons from Abie "Boogaloo" Ames, a traditional blues and boogie woogie piano player and eventually earned the nickname "Little Boogaloo."

-In 2006, she won the Blues Foundation's International Blues Challenge.
+Brent won Traditional Blues Female Artist (Koko Taylor Award) at the 2026 Blues Music Awards.In 2006, she won the Blues Foundation's International Blues Challenge.
 Along with other awards, Brent garnered two 2009 Blues Music Awards - one for Acoustic Artist of the Year, the other for Acoustic Album of the Year (Mississippi Number One).
 At The 14th Annual Independent Music Awards in 2015, Eden Brent won the award in the "Holiday Song" category for "Valentine".
 In 2025, Brent was given the 'Pinetop Perkins Piano Player' title at the Blues Music Awards.